-Observational studies follow patients in the real world where treatment may be less carefully monitored, and the patients will often have comorbid conditions for which they are also being treated.
-Observational studies can have large sample sizes, longer follow-up periods and can therefore be used for rare diseases.
+Observational studies follow patients in the real world where treatment may be less carefully monitored and the patients will often have comorbid conditions for which they are also being treated.
+Observational studies can have large sample sizes and longer follow-up periods compared with RCTs and can, therefore, provide useful data with respect to rare events and outcomes (for example, adverse events).
 They can be based on routinely collected administrative data which greatly reduces the cost of data collection.
 Due to the numerous possible confounders, it can be difficult to infer a treatment effect in observational studies.
 They are also open to numerous sources of bias.